- 1 Top 7 Best VCR DVD Combo Compared

 #6 Emerson EWD2204 DVD/VCR Combo – Best BudgetWHY WE LIKE IT: Multiple supported media formats, visual converters for content playback, plus a wide range of television support — including RF for antenna models.
 The low price is ideal for people still holding on to their VHS tape collection, but also want to record direct to DVD from live television without breaking the bank.

 If you’re holding onto a large collection of VHS tapes, you know that one of the biggest factors holding you back from buying a VCR DVD combo can be that the massive cost doesn’t make sense for a technology that is, quite honestly, obsolete.
 So, your focus is going to be on functionality that doesn’t cost an arm and a leg.
 This Emerson combo player is our best budget pick because it offers enhanced functionality that lets you get the most out of your media library for a reasonable price.
+You really get the most by using one of the best Ultra HD TVs.

 The player supports a wide range of media formats that include CD, CD-R/RW, DVD, DVD-R/RW, and VHS.
 Input and output jacks support connections with a wide range of television models including older antenna models.
 DVD visual output can be converted to letterbox and pan and scan.
 Parental controls also help you protect little ones from questionable content.